This article is a preview of The Logic’s Daily Briefing newsletter, sent every weekday.

 It’s day 59 since Canada’s 100th coronavirus case.
 The number of cases is 66,313 as of publication time, up 1,391 since yesterday—an 11 per cent decrease from the seven-day prior average of new cases.
 On their respective 59th day, U.S. daily new cases were up three per cent from the seven-day prior average; the U.K. was down one per cent in daily new cases from the seven-day prior; and in Italy, new cases were down 12 per cent.*

 The big ugly numbers: Employment in Canada dropped by 1.99 million in April, Statistics Canada’s latest Labour Force Survey (LFS) shows.
-Add the million jobs lost in March plus the 2.5 million people working less than half their usual hours compared to February, and “the cumulative effect of the COVID-19 economic shutdown” are severely impacting more than a quarter of the jobs that existed two months ago, the agency said.
+Add the million jobs lost in March plus the 2.5 million people working less than half their usual hours compared to February, and “the cumulative effect of the COVID-19 economic shutdown” is severely impacting more than a quarter of the jobs that existed two months ago, the agency said.
 The unemployment rate increased 5.2 percentage points to 13 per cent, the second-highest level on record after the last month of the 1981–1982 recession.
 That’s better than the 14.7 per cent the U.S. Bureau of Labor Statistics reported on Friday, the country’s worst figure since the Great Depression.

 Economists had predicted a four-million-person drop in April, although LFS results are notoriously difficult to forecast, even outside a pandemic.
 “We’ll have to wait to see if April marks a low-point for the labour market as provinces gradually re-open their economies,” said Brendon Bernard, an economist at hiring platform Indeed.